 The curse has caused the village men to mysteriously disappear and the crops to dry up.

 Brave little Kirikou is born into the village and as a young baby decides to travel to the Forbidden Mountain to visit the wise man who lives there and seek help in lifting the curse.

 This is an excellent choice for anyone wanting to learn some unique vocabulary centered around magic and African culture.
 It’s also a must-see if you want to become acquainted with the most popular French children’s films.

 “Une vie de chat” is a fantastic French film that was released in 2010 and is directed by Alain Gagnol and Jean-Loup Felicioli.

 The story is an animated adventure and crime film that centers around three very different and interesting main characters.

 The first is Zoé, a little Parisian girl who no longer speaks due to the trauma of her father’s recent murder.

 The second principal character is Nico, a good-natured burglar who steals jewels and other priceless artifacts for a living.

-Beautiful in many ways, this story is a favorite in France, and will not only leave you extremely touched but, as the animation is superb, will also take you on a wild, realistic journey through the streets of Paris, ending with an amazing scene at Notre Dame Cathedral.
+Beautiful in many ways, this story is a favorite in France and will take you on a wild, realistic journey through the streets of Paris.

 The clan has always fought with the predatory wolves who live in the area and who are a threat to their livestock and safety, yet Sergueï learns to connect with and love them.